Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 We will therefore favor saffron if, for example, we follow a predominantly vegetarian diet, or any other diet whatsoever, in order to derive benefits from its vitamin B6 intake, athletes will consume it for improve their recovery, people in a stressed or very active mood may also consume it in order to take advantage of its magnesium content, and finally to optimize your iron intake, especially during menstruation.

-This garnet-coloured spice, little known in Europe, is used as an aromatic to bring a note of acidity that is much appreciated in Middle Eastern cuisine.
-It is used in particular in the preparation of Zaatar, a mix of spices containing in particular oregano and thyme.
-You can sprinkle sumac on grilled meats, poultry or fish.
+This garnet-coloured spice, little known in Europe, is used as a flavouring for bring a note of acidity highly appreciated in Middle Eastern cuisine.
+It is particularly used in the preparation of Zaatar, a spice mix containing oregano and thyme.
+Sumac can be sprinkled on grilled meats, poultry or fish.
 But also in salads, especially the famous oriental fattoush salad.

 image source